+Solo travelers!
 I love to travel solo and some of my best trips were from traveling alone.
 I’ve traveled solo to Beijing (I didn’t speak Mandarin), New Orleans, Seville, Spain, and many other places.
 However, my travels have taught me a few lessons, including how not to make the same mistakes.
-Here are some of the lessons I’ve learned over the years personally and from other women travelers.
+Here are some of the lessons I’ve learned over the years personally and from other solo travelers.

 Traveling solo for the first time can seem scary.
 You don’t know anyone and you’re going to a place you’ve never been to.
 But don’t let that stop you.
 Take one thing at a time.
 When you get to your destination, you figure it out as you go.
 You meet the right people.
 Things naturally unfold.